 But those in low- and middle-income countries are not so fortunate.
 They bear the brunt of almost all the cancers, disease and other afflictions caused by pollution.
 Children are especially vulnerable.

-So your child has been clamoring for months, if not years, and you’re still not sure it’s the right time for that first phone.
-You are wise to think it over carefully because giving a smartphone has more strings attached than the most sought-after pair of sneakers.
+So your child has been clamoring for months, if not years, and you’re still not sure it’s the right time for that first mobile device.
+You are wise to think it over carefully because a phone has more strings attached than the most sought-after pair of sneakers.

-For some kids, a phone is a necessity from an early age so they can keep in touch when transferring between caregivers.
+For some kids, a phone is needed at an early age to keep in touch as they transfer between caregivers.
 But if your child is always under the watchful eye of an adult (at home, on the bus, or in school), having a phone may be more of a want than a need.

 A clever new video is speaking kids’ language about how to walk safely to school, in the neighborhood or on city streets.
 The stars are cartoon characters just snarky enough for real kids to relate to.